jchin1968/mysql-sandbox/README.md

 ```

 ## phpMyAdmin
-MySQL Sandbox includes phpMyAdmin which is a web-based database client that supports MySQL plus a number of other databases like Postgres and SQLite.
-To use phpMyAdmin, http://localhost:8080 on your browser and use the following credential depending on the MySQL version:
+MySQL Sandbox includes phpMyAdmin, a web-based database client.
+To use phpMyAdmin, go to http://localhost:8080 on your host computer browser and use the following credentials depending on the MySQL version:

 - MySQL 5.7
   - Host: mysql57.docker